Online booking now available Book online here

 Understanding Dental Bone Grafting

-A successful dental implant requires a strong foundation.
-Dental bone grafting is a highly effective procedure designed to rebuild and strengthen the jawbone when it lacks the necessary density or volume to support an implant.
-This often occurs due to natural bone resorption following tooth loss, periodontal disease, or trauma.
+A successful dental implant requires a stable bony foundation.
+Dental bone grafting is a clinical procedure designed to rebuild or preserve the jawbone when it lacks the necessary width, height, or density to support an implant fixture.
+Bone volume loss often occurs due to natural bone resorption following tooth extraction, advanced gum disease, or trauma.

 Types of Bone Grafting Procedures